joshuadarecullen/pytorch_kfold_class/README.md

 Packages:
 Python 3.8
-aif360, additionally if an error tensorflow and fairlearn may be needed pytorch scipy numpy pandas
+aif360 (if an error tensorflow and fairlearn may be needed), pytorch, scipy, numpy, pandas